DiaconuDana/Proiecte/manual_testing_Jira_Carrefour_E-commerce_App.md

 #### 1.1.2 Entry criteria defined

-- Testing environment is up and running (being an already live application, we will have the environment ready even before the implementation step).
 - Business requirements are completed by the analysis team and are delivered to the appropriate testing team for evaluation.
 - Potential project risks are detected and mitigated.
 - Roles and responsibilities are allocated.